postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 ### Using your own libraries

 You can use any of the libraries in the [Postman Sandbox](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) to programmatically generate the layout template.
-To import an additional external JavaScript library, add the URL to a `<script>` tag in the template code, using the same approach you would use to load JavaScript into an HTML file.
+To import another external JavaScript library, add the URL to a `<script>` tag in the template code, using the same approach you would use to load JavaScript into an HTML file.
 This lets you render your request data using the visualization tool of your choice (for example D3.js).

 ### Accessing data inside the template